 Her estimate of the number of transgender persons appears to be valid.
 The population of the U.S. during 2016 was estimated at 323 million.
 About 0.6% (1.9 million) identify themselves as transgender or will do so later in their life.

 About the race:

 During 2017-OCT, Roem's campaign received reports that residents of her district were receiving anti-transgender robocalls.
 Roem said the calls were being made by the American Principles Project, which has circulated a petition to 'Stop Transgender Medical Experimentation on Children'."
 9 They are referring to a recent treatment for transgender children who exhibit a settled transgender awareness.
-Some are being given puberty-blocking drugs in order to allow them to mature for a few years without going through puberty.
+Some are being given puberty-blocking drugs in order to allow them to mature for a few years without transitioning through puberty.
 The drugs prevent permanent bodily changes from ocurring -- such as a protruding "Adam's Apple," and a deepening voice in Male to Female (MTF) transgender persons who were identified as male at birth, like Ms. Roem.
 The drugs allow transgender children to reach an age where they are mature enough to decide on whether to take hormone medication and whether to go through gender confirmation surgery before irreversable changes occur to their appearance.

-The Project has conducted a small poll in the District to predict the winner in the election.
+The Project conducted a small poll in the District to predict the winner in the election.
 It only involved 341 likely voters and thus its margin of error is large at ±5 percent.
 They have not pubished the results of their poll, or indicate who is leading.
 However, they did state that it is "close."
 8

 Aisha Moodie-Mills is the president of the Gay and Lesbian Victory Fund.
 She commented on the race: